burakbayramli/kod/nomadicterrain/README.md

 c.execute('''CREATE TABLE RBF1 (latint INT, lonint INT, latlow REAL, lathigh REAL, lonlow REAL, lonhigh REAL, gamma REAL, W BLOB); ''')
 ```

-Then, run `insert_rbf1_recs` for any block.
+Now for any lat/lon integer pair, you run `get_elev_data`, which
+under-the-hood runs

+* `insert_gps_int_rows` to insert 40k sample coordinates* (they are
+*the same for every block) per block, with empty elevation values.
+*Sample coordinates themselves (random numbers to be appended after
+*decimal points) can be created with `gen_gps_sample_coords`.
+These
+*coordinates are locations to be sampled within each block.

+* `get_elev_goog` per block, to get its missing elevation data.
 This
+call is restartable, will always work on missing data, so if it
+crashes you can restart, it will continue from where it left off.

-calculates and inserts RBF model parameters for block in `RBF1` table.
+* `insert_rbf1_recs` for any block.
+This calculates and inserts RBF
+model parameters for block in `RBF1` table.

 To use, now for any coordinate for blocks we have a model for, we can
 run `/gotopo/lat;lon`.